Ever tried to get a workout at home but were held back out of fear of bothering someone?

 4. Rise back up while keeping your knees out and chest up.

-For a more intense experience, try squatting for as long your body can handle it.
-Try doing three to five squats per session to reap the benefits of this simple, yet effective exercise.
+For a more intense experience, try squatting for as long as your body can handle it.
+Try doing three to five squats per session to reap the benefits of this simple yet effective exercise.